 Coalition for Silver Solutions

-The Coalition for Silver Solutions is an initiative of AARP, Florida Health Care Association and LeadingAge Florida working together to develop short- and long-term strategies for meeting the long-term health care needs of Florida’s aging population in 2020 and beyond.
+The Coalition for Silver Solutions is an initiative of AARP, Florida Health Care Association, LeadingAge Florida and 1199SEIU working together to develop short- and long-term strategies for meeting the long-term health care needs of Florida’s aging population in 2020 and beyond.

 In Florida, it is vitally important that we develop and reinforce a system with a quality continuum of care for aging Floridians.
 This must include resources to deal with the inevitable growth of the elder population, including access to geriatric specialists, home-based assistance, rehabilitation services, assisted living and skilled nursing centers (often referred to as nursing homes), hospice care and community-wide supports.
 The Coalition for Silver Solutions is committed to advocating this year for sufficient funding for both home-based and long-term care, while also working to formulate long-term strategies that will guide Florida as it deals with the unique and increasing challenges of the state’s large and growing population of seniors.

 Seniors will constitute the majority of Florida’s predicted population growth between now and 2030, and this boom means Florida will encounter elder issues in a way the state – already a longtime haven for retirees – has never seen before.Persons age 65 and older currently make up about 20 percent of Florida’s population.
 By 2030, more than one in four Floridians will be part of this age group.
 Florida adds a quarter-million additional residents each year through 2030, and the majority of these new residents – 57 percent of them – will be age 60 and older.